disnet/contracts.js/doc/main/contracts.md

 ### `or`

-You can combine two contracts with the `or` combinator.
+You can combine two or more contracts with the `or` combinator.
 If the first contract fails, the combined contract will succeed if the second passes.

 ```js